priscillanzula/Document-Management-System/readMe.md

 A simple Document Management System built with MongoDB that supports both:

-  -  CLI (Command Line Interface) version → Node.js + Inquirer
+  -  CLI (Command Line Interface) version  and  Node.js

-  - Web version → Python Flask + Jinja templates
+  - Web version  using Python Flask s

 It allows users to perform CRUD operations such as Create, Read, Update, Delete and query documents by ID.